ajbowen249/dungeon-delver-engine/readme.md

 #### Once Loaded

-Once the binary is loaded into memory through any method, you can also save it with `savem "<name>", 49152,<end address>,49152`. `<end address>` will vary by build, and is `49152` + file size (of the binary, not the hex file). `<name>` is capped at 6 chars on the Model 100, so pick anything you'll remember for the given campaign name.
+Once the binary is loaded into memory through any method, you can run it with `call 49152`.
+Note that the binary size is currently unoptimized, and the test campaign appears to already exceed the size that a 24k machine can save for later via the `savem` command.

 ## Gameplay